uriegel/WebWindowNetCore/README.md

 ```

 ## Loading application icon
 In order to attach an application icon, an icon has to be inserted as resource.
-Look at READ in the platform specific package (WebWindowNetCore.Windows, WebWindowNetCore.Linux).
+Look at README.md in the platform specific package (WebWindowNetCore.Windows, WebWindowNetCore.Linux).